 Please follow instructions for award applications carefully.
 Incomplete applications will not be considered.
 Be sure to include the required number of copies and to submit the application by the deadline.
 Please note that all applications become the property of NSNA and will not be returned.
 Only one award application per category is permitted for each project.
 Please do not submit the same project for multiple categories, as it will be disqualified from the awards program.

-The top awards in each program will be awarded at the 65th Annual Convention at the Hilton Anatole Dallas in Dallas, TX, during the Closing Ceremony on Saturday, April 8, 2017.
-The General Scholarship and Promise of Nursing Scholarship recipients will be recognized during the Opening Ceremony on Wednesday, April 5, 2017; the Marilyn Bagwell grant will also be presented during this time.
+The top awards in each program will be awarded at the 68th Annual Convention at the Coronado Springs Hotel and Convention Center in Orlando, FL, during the Closing Ceremony on Saturday, April 18, 2020.
+The General Scholarship and Promise of Nursing Scholarship recipients will be recognized during the Opening Ceremony on Wednesday, April 15, 2020; the Marilyn Bagwell grant will also be presented during this time.

-The Isabel Hampton Robb Award and Project InTouch Grand Prize winner will be presented during the Thursday, April 6, 2017 plenary session; the Leader of Leaders award and Essay winners will be presented during the Friday, April 7, 2017 plenary session.
+The Project InTouch Grand Prize winner will be presented during the Thursday, April 16, 2020 plenary session; the Leader of Leaders award and Essay Contest winners will be presented during the Friday, April 17, 2020 plenary session.

 Choose an Award: